jsenv/core/docs/building/readme.md

 ### buildManifest

-`buildManifest` is part of buildProject return value.
+_buildManifest_ is part of _buildProject_ return value.
 This object will contain a key/value pair for each file written in the build directory.

 Keys and values are strings, both represent are file path relative to the build directory.
 But keys are paths without url versioning while values are paths with url versionning.

-Example of a `buildManifest` value.
+_Example of a buildManifest value:_

 ```js
 {